spring-jdbc-crud/simplejdbcmapper/README.md

 This will map the property to the column specified by the 'name' attribute.  **Note that column names with spaces are not supported.**

 **@Column(sqlType = somesqltype)**
-SimpleJdbcMapper tries to infer the correct SQL type from the Java types but some rare cases it cannot; mostly byte[] and database driver specific java types.
+SimpleJdbcMapper tries to infer the correct SQL type from the Java types but for some rare cases it cannot; mostly byte[] and database driver specific java types.
 In these cases explicitly declaring the SQL type is a best practice to ensure correctness, improve performance, and correctly handle NULL values.

 To identify which properties in the mappings the SQL type is unknown do the following:
    - Turn on sql logging.
 (See logging section)